Gita Gopinath: Career

 In June 2021, Gopinath was appointed to the World Bank–International Monetary Fund High-Level Advisory Group (HLAG) on Sustainable and Inclusive Recovery and Growth, co-chaired by Mari Pangestu, Ceyla Pazarbasioglu, and Nicholas Stern.

+She rejoined Harvard in 2025 as the Gregory and Ania Coffey professor of Economics.

 Honours

 Gopinath was named one of the top 25 economists under 45 by the International Monetary Fund in 2014 and was chosen as a Young Global Leader by the World Economic Forum in 2011.
 In November 2016, she received the 2017 Distinguished Alumna at the University of Washington.
 In April 2018, Gopinath was elected a fellow of the American Academy of Arts and Sciences at Harvard University and the Econometric Society in November.
 Foreign Policy named her one of the Top Global Thinkers in 2019.
 In 2019, she was awarded the Pravasi Bharatiya Samman by the President of India Ram Nath Kovind.

 In 2021, the Financial Times named Gopinath among the "25 most influential women of the year", the International Economic Association named her the Schumpeter-Haberler Distinguished Fellow, the Agricultural & Applied Economics Association recognized her with the John Kenneth Galbraith Award, and the Carnegie Corporation named her among "Great (American) Immigrants".
 She was named among the Bloomberg "50 people who defined 2019" and among the "Women who Broke Major Barriers to Become Firsts" by Time magazine.
 In 2021 Gopinath was selected by the Carnegie Corporation as a "Great Immigrant, Great American".